About Us

 Berkshire League 1st team captain: Nigel Smith

-Berkshire League 2nd team captain: Nigel Smith
+Berkshire League 2nd team captain: Yuri Krylov

 Berkshire League 3rd team captain: Keith Trower